NicolasLevaique/api-nodejs/README.md

 --------------------------

 1. Install NodeJS in order to download dependencies and serve the API
-2. Downlowd the projet and go to main folder
+2. Download the project and go to main folder
 3. Use npm install to download dependencies
 4. Use node main.js to start the API